Tottori Sand Dunes 鳥取砂丘

 For many, a couple of hours spent around the largest of the dunes will be enough to feel amazed, snap some photos and enjoy the spectacular view.
 However, there are other fun activities too, like paragliding or sandboarding.

 Consider taking a leisurely ride on one of the dunes' iconic camels, or board the chairlift to the Sakyu Center's observation deck for the best view of the coast.
-Don't miss the Sand Museum, where you can learn more about the geology and ecology of this special area.
+Don't miss the Tottori Sand Dunes Visitor Center, where you can learn more about the geology and ecology of this special area.

 For adventurous travelers with a more flexible schedule, the Tottori Sand Dunes make a great starting point for exploring the rest of the prefecture.